swiftlang/swift-evolution/proposals/0000-unicode-for-string-processing.md

   /// that match `/\w\W/` or `/\W\w/`, or between the start or end of the input
   /// and a `\w` character.
 Word boundaries therefore depend on the option-
   /// defined behavior of `\w`.
-  public static var unicodeLevel1: Self { get }
+  public static var simple: Self { get }

   /// A word boundary algorithm that implements the "default word boundary"
   /// Unicode recommendation.